Leow210/dsci551-final-project/README.md

 (`data/steam.duckdb`, ~2 s for synthetic, ~20 s for the real file).
 Subsequent runs reuse it.

+### When to run `reset`

+Run `python main.py reset` and then re-launch the app (run `python main.py` again) if you hit any of
+these:

+- **`Catalog Error: Table with name games does not exist`**: usually caused by launching `python main.py` before the CSV was in place.
+  DuckDB created an empty `.duckdb` file on that first run and now treats the database as already-initialized even though no data was ever loaded. `reset` clears it so the next launch reloads the CSV.
+- **You swapped CSVs** (e.g. switched from synthetic to the real Kaggle file, or regenerated the synthetic file with different parameters).
+The persistent DB still holds the old data; reset to rebuild against the new CSV.
+- **CSV load was interrupted** (Ctrl-C during the initial load).
+The table may be partially populated.
+Reset to start clean.
+After reset the next `python main.py` will go through the full CSV load again and print `[setup] First run — loading CSV: ...`.

 ## What the CLI does

 Five canned discovery queries with parameters: